courtois-neuromod/shinobi_fmri/TASKS.md

 ---

-### `viz.within-subject-conditions`
+### `viz.within-subject-correlations`

-Generate within-subject condition correlation visualizations.
+Compute and visualize within-subject condition correlations.

 **Description:**

-Creates heatmaps and plots showing how different experimental conditions correlate with each other within each subject, demonstrating condition specificity and distinctiveness.
+Computes how maps from different conditions correlate with each other within each subject, then creates heatmaps and plots demonstrating condition specificity and distinctiveness.
+This task combines both computation and visualization in a single step (computation is fast, so no need for separate steps).

 **Arguments:**